HAWK-800HAWK-800HA-832HAWK-800AtomaHawkEX-800

 June 30th 2024 - MIDI Data Reception Stops while Saving Patches and Globals to Flash Memory

 While I was working on the Chord and Hold poly assign modes, I discovered a problem when saving patches or globals to flash memory.
 MIDI data reception would stop during the flash write and would not resume either!
 Not good.
 It turns out that by default, all interrupts are ignored while the STM32 writes to flash memory.
 This is because read access to flash memory is blocked while flash writing is underway.
 And since the interrupt vector table is stored in flash, interrupts servicing is stalled until the flash write completes.
 The solution requires several steps, which I go through in a separate article here.
+What a major distraction this was!
+Now that I have that working, I'll be jumping back into the "real" code now.

 June 17th 2024 - DCO Harmonics Progression, Tremolo (VCA modulation), EG Re-Triggering, LFO Delay Timers and Behavior, LFO FM and LFO PWM Modulation, and LFO Starting Phase